capitalone/rubicon-ml/docs/source/integrations.rst

 Integrations
 ************

-``rubicon`` was designed to be an extensible and pluggable library that can easily be integrated into other tools and products, especially within the PyData ecosystem.
+``rubicon_ml`` was designed to be an extensible and pluggable library that can easily be integrated into other tools and products, especially within the PyData ecosystem.
-Listed below are the currently offered ``rubicon`` integrations.
+Listed below are the currently supported integrations.

 Supported Integrations
 ----------------------